Four Dead From India Avalanche, Five Still Missing: Army - UrduPoint

 Four Dead From India Avalanche, Five Still Missing: Army

-Dehradun, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2025) At least four people died from their injuries in India after an avalanche hit a remote border area, officials said Saturday, as rescuers deployed helicopters to search for the remaining five missing.
+Dehradun, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2025) At least four people died from their injuries after an avalanche hit a remote border area in India, officials said Saturday, as rescuers battled sub-zero temperatures in their search for five others missing.

 A total of 55 workers were buried under snow and debris after the avalanche hit a construction camp on Friday near Mana village on the border with Tibet in the northern Himalayan state of Uttarakhand.